 12.30pm The second egg in nb6 north brings the total up to 17 in 9 nests.
 Still lots of noisy activity, I’m sure it’s the non-breeders who’ve just arrived.
 Despite it raining all day I think a small group of newcomers may have just arrived and are screaming around the house.
 Our new single bird has just left nb1 west to join them.
 I don’t tend to play the attraction calls much, but as it’s such a horrible day weather-wise I thought I’d brighten it up with a few loud bursts.
 The newcomers seem to appreciate it regardless of the rain!

 4pm.
 Hot off the press!
 Hundreds of swifts arriving over Berry Head, Devon and Portland Bill, Dorset today, looks like they’ve finally made.
 Flying at around 25mph they should be all over the UK by tomorrow.

 5pm.
 The second swift just arrived.
 However I think it should have gone into nb4 south, but instead it entered the new box (nb5 south) directly underneath.
 I expect it will sort itself out in a day or two and return to the correct box.
 That 2 out of 20 back now.

 Our Open Garden Charity Days in 2017.

 If you like visiting gardens why not come and see our swifts at the same time.

-We are opening our garden for charity on two consecutive Sunday afternoons in the summer.
-Come and wander around our wildlife friendly garden and see Live video from inside our swift nest boxes.
-There are also lots of plants for sale with proceeds donated to local swift rehabber Gillian Westray.
+We are opening our garden for charity on two consecutive Sunday afternoons.
+Come and wander around our wildlife friendly Bristol Garden and see Live video from inside our swift nest boxes.
+There will be lots of plants for sale together with swift cards and swift DVD – with the proceeds going to local swift rehabber Gillian Westray.

 Sunday 25th June – National Gardens Scheme – 2-5pm – Admission £3.00.

-If you are interested then contact us for details.
+If you are interested then click on links above or contact us for details.